Well, that's it folks!

 There will also be information boards, benches, picnic tables and solar lighting, to name just a few things.

 Pontoons have been installed at Cocklemoor, Black Bridge and Muchelney for boaters to use.
-These will be removed for maintenance and storage during the winter.
+These have been removed for maintenance and storage during the winter.

 The Cocklemoor pontoon is located below where the two disabled platforms were.
 I've met the project coordinator on Cocklemoor and asked for the two replacement platforms to be located further down, level with the path from Stacey's Court car park.
 They will also be accessible from the main car park.
 This will hopefully be a slightly quieter area for disabled anglers to fish.
 The suppliers are now waiting for stable weather and lower water levels to install them.

 Funding of over £200,000 has been acquired.
 Completion was planned to be March 2020 but with the weather so far this year, the deadline will be extended.